joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 # Use Token Vault from App Service with Managed Service Identity

-## Background
-For Service-to-Service authentication, the approach so far involved acquiring and then storing associated user access token and refresh token, and using that refresh token to get a token when needed.
-While this approach works well, there are some shortcomings:
-1. Storing tokens needs to be encrypted and secure.

-With [Azure Token Vault](https://azure.microsoft.com/en-us/), these problems are solved.
-This sample shows how a Web App can use Azure Token Vault to store and get an access token when needed.

 ## Prerequisites
 To run and deploy this sample, you need the following:
 1. An Azure subscription to create an App Service and a Token Vault.
+2. Completing the App Service Token Vault Private Preview onboarding process (Please contact our team for further instructions).
-2. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to run the application on your local development machine.
+3. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to run the application on your local development machine.

 ## Step 1: Create an App Service with a Managed Service Identity (MSI)
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjoerob-msft%2Fapp-service-msi-tokenvault-dotnet%2Fmaster%2Fazuredeploy.json" target="_blank">